bytecodealliance/wasmtime/docs/lang-python.md

 ```

 If this is the output you see, congrats!
 You've successfully ran your first
-Webassembly code in python!
+WebAssembly code in python!

 ## Host interaction and memory

-In the first example, we called a function exported by a Webassembly
+In the first example, we called a function exported by a WebAssembly
 module.
-Depeding on what you need to accomplish, Webassembly modules can also
+Depeding on what you need to accomplish, WebAssembly modules can also
 call functions from other modules and python itself.
 This is done through the
 module imports mechanism, which allows other modules and the host environment to
 provide functions, globals, and memory spaces.
 The following example will show